-Fruit tree Scionwood is the graftable one-year old wood variety (e.g. apple such as ‘Honeycrisp‘, or a pear such as ‘Bartlett’) wood for grafting scionwood to a rootstock or ‘understock’.
-In Snohomish, Washington we cut scionwood in December, January and February and hold chilled thru July.
-Scroll down for a list of 100+ varieties.
-Also see the next page for an excel file link with an updated column of scionwood available-you can also order on this link by sending a modified file with your choices.
-It’s also a place to order trees that are not in inventory.
-See below for a compact list with recommendations.
+Fruit tree Scionwood is the graftable one-year old wood variety (e.g. apple such as ‘Gravenstein’ or a pear such as ‘Bartlett’) wood for grafting scionwood to a rootstock or ‘understock’.
+In Snohomish, Washington we cut scionwood in December, January and February and hold chilled through June, then fresh wood is cut for summer budding.

-Choose scionwood from the list below, then email or mail your selections –Do not make payment unless you have a list of alternates as some varieties are very limited-but most wood is available through July.
-Please send along address and preferred shipping date, and preferred diameter-default is ASAP and 3/16″-1/4″ with 1/8″-3/8″ available.
+You may make payment immediately without confirmation only if you provide a list of alternates as some varieties are very limited-but most wood is available through July.
+Please send along address and preferred shipping date, and preferred diameter-default is 3/16″-1/4″ with 1/8″- 3/8″ sometimesavailable.

 2. post check to Skipley Farm 7228 Skipley Rd.
 Snohomish, WA 98290

 3. send $ with FB messenger to Skipley Farm

 Grafting Kit $12: Includes Rubber ties 5-160mm x6mm, 10-140mm x3.5mm, 3ft. x1″ paraffin tape, 1/2 oz. grafting putty/sealer.
 Sufficient for 15 whip &tongue grafts, 30-40 buds.
 Knife extra-$18 or $25

 Felco Folding Grafting Knife $18: They come pre-sharpened with a 60 degree bevel.
 I always sharpen to “chisel” with no bevel, thinning the stainless steel.
 Add $7 if you want me to sharpen off bevel to “chisel”.